poti0n/100daysofhacking/README.md

 ### Day 77
 Forgot to update last night.
 Just more C book.
 I think my code reading is improving now

+### Day 78
+More C book, would like to do some of the practice problems tomorrow